garrandall/popular-music-data/tracks/moment-by-moment-yvonne-elliman.md

 Moment by moment
 Our life time goes on
 Till one day
-Ooh, some days are gone
+Oh, some days are gone

-Ooh hoo
+Oh hoo
 Moment by moment
 The choices we make
 Depend on the chances we take
-Ooh, for moment
+Oh, for moment

 Moment by moment
 Our life time goes on
 Till one day
-Ooh, some days are gone
+Oh, some days are gone